firebase/data-connect-ios-sdk/Examples/FriendlyFlix/README.md

     charged for usage of Firebase Data Connect or the [default Cloud SQL for PostgreSQL configuration](https://firebase.google.com/docs/data-connect/#pricing) during the preview.

+### 3. Enable Firebase Authentication

+To be able to sign in to the application, you need to enable Firebase Authentication for your Firebase project.

+1. In the Firebase console, navigate to the [Authentication section](https://console.firebase.google.com/project/_/authentication)
+2. Click on **Get started** to enable Firebase Authentication
+3. Click on **Email/Password**, then click on **Enable**, and then **Save** to enable Email/Password authentication for your project

-### 3. Provision a PostgreSQL database
+### 4. Provision a PostgreSQL database

-1. Navigate to the [Data Connect section](https://console.firebase.google.com/u/0/project/_/dataconnect) of the Firebase console, click on the "Get Started" button and follow the setup workflow:
+1. Navigate to the [Data Connect section](https://console.firebase.google.com/u/0/project/_/dataconnect) of the Firebase console, click on the **Get started** button and follow the setup workflow:

+   - Select **Create new Cloud SQL instance**
    - Select a location for your Cloud SQL for PostgreSQL database (this sample uses `us-central1`).
 If you choose a different location, you'll also need to change the `data-connect-ios-sdk/Examples/FriendlyFlix/dataconnect/dataconnect.yaml` file.
-     - Select the option to create a new Cloud SQL instance and fill in the following fields:
+   - Fill in the following fields for the **data source**:
        - Cloud SQL Instance ID: `fdc-sql`
        - Database name: `fdcdb`
        - Service ID: `dataconnect`
-1. Allow some time for the Cloud SQL instance to be provisioned.
+2. Allow some time for the Cloud SQL instance to be provisioned.
 After it's provisioned, the instance can be managed in the [Cloud Console](https://console.cloud.google.com/sql).

+### 5. Deploy your schema to production

+1. Open the `data-connect-ios-sdk/Examples/FriendlyFlix` directory in VS Code.
+2. Click on the Firebase Data Connect icon on the VS Code sidebar to load the Extension.
+   a.
+Sign in with your Google Account if you haven't already.
+   b.
+Ensure the project you created in the previous section is selected.
+4. Click on "Deploy to Production"

+### 6. Populate your database

+1. Open the `data-connect-ios-sdk/Examples/FriendlyFlix/dataconnect/data_seed.gql` file
+2. Click on the **Run (Production - Project: your-project-name)** button to populate your database

-### 4. Run the app
+### 6. Run the app

-1. In Xcode, select Product > Schemed > Edit Scheme, and then disable the check box labeled "useEmulator" to use your production project instead.
+1. In Xcode, select **Product > Schemed > Edit Scheme**, and then disable the check box labeled "useEmulator" to use your production project instead.
 2. Press the Run button in Xcode to run the sample app on the iOS Simulator.